agonzalezrom/react-base/README.md

-# website
+# react-base
-A react base repository for the website of pideapp.com
+A project base for create new react applications.